propensive/oubliette/readme.md

 ## Name

+An _oubliette_ is a dungeon into which a prisonner could be condemned for a lifetime, no longer interacting with the outside world; metaphorically, a separate JVM instance.

 ## License

-Oubliette is copyright &copy; 2022 Jon Pretty & Propensive O&Uuml;, and is made available under the [Apache 2.0 License](/license.md).
+Oubliette is copyright &copy; 2022-23 Jon Pretty & Propensive O&Uuml;, and is made available under the [Apache 2.0 License](/license.md).